 - Yoon SS< Carroll MD, Fryar CD.
 Hypertension prevalence and control among adults: United States, 2011-2014.
 NCHS Data Brief 2015:1-8.

-Keywords: Alcohol Drinking, Angiotensin-Converting Enzyme Inhibitors, Antihypertensive Agents, Biological Markers, Blood Pressure, Calcium Channel Blockers, Cohort Studies, Comorbidity, Contraceptives, Oral, Coronary Disease, Diuretics, Down-Regulation, Dyslipidemias, Endothelins, Estrogens, Follow-Up Studies, Heart Failure, Homeostasis, Hypertension, Pregnancy-Induced, Hypertension, Inflammation, Kidney Diseases, Medication Adherence, Menopause, Menopause, Premature, Nitric Oxide, Myocytes, Cardiac, Nutrition Surveys, Obesity, Obesity, Abdominal, Osteoporosis, Oxidative Stress, Patient Care, Perimenopause, Postmenopause, Pre-Eclampsia, Prevalence, Progesterone, Prognosis, Proliferating Cell Nuclear Antigen, Reactive Oxygen Species, Receptors, Estrogen, Renin-Angiotensin System, Risk Factors, Sex Characteristics, Smoking, Sodium Chloride, Dietary, Stroke, Systole, Treatment Outcome, Up-Regulation, Vascular Stiffness, Vasodilation, Weight Gain, Weight Loss, Primary Prevention, Secondary Prevention
+Keywords: Alcohol Drinking, Angiotensin-Converting Enzyme Inhibitors, Antihypertensive Agents, Biomarkers, Blood Pressure, Calcium Channel Blockers, Cohort Studies, Comorbidity, Contraceptives, Oral, Coronary Disease, Diuretics, Down-Regulation, Dyslipidemias, Endothelins, Estrogens, Follow-Up Studies, Heart Failure, Homeostasis, Hypertension, Pregnancy-Induced, Hypertension, Inflammation, Kidney Diseases, Medication Adherence, Menopause, Menopause, Premature, Nitric Oxide, Myocytes, Cardiac, Nutrition Surveys, Obesity, Obesity, Abdominal, Osteoporosis, Oxidative Stress, Patient Care, Perimenopause, Postmenopause, Pre-Eclampsia, Prevalence, Progesterone, Prognosis, Proliferating Cell Nuclear Antigen, Reactive Oxygen Species, Receptors, Estrogen, Renin-Angiotensin System, Risk Factors, Sex Characteristics, Smoking, Sodium Chloride, Dietary, Stroke, Systole, Treatment Outcome, Up-Regulation, Vascular Stiffness, Vasodilation, Weight Gain, Weight Loss, Primary Prevention, Secondary Prevention

 < Back to Listings